blackbaud/uat-kit/content/walkthroughs/201/custom-fields/index.md

 <p class="alert alert-warning">Examples follow customizations that you likely will not have on your application.
 Either follow along against your own customizations and modify steps accordingly, or follow the screenshots below.</p>

-In this walkthrough you'll gain experience setting a custom field on a dialog and overriding a default implementations.
+In this walkthrough you'll gain experience setting a custom field on a dialog and overriding default implementations.

 ## Prerequisites

 * You have completed the [Using the Selenium WebDriver]({{stache.config.blue_walkthroughs_201_selenium}}) walkthrough and have access to an Enterprise CRM application.
 * You have completed the [SpecFlow's Table and TableRow Guidelines]({{stache.config.blue_walkthroughs_201_specflow}}) walkthrough.
 * You are comfortable adding tests and step implementations to existing feature and step files.
-* You are comfortable accessing the existing UAT SDK (Blueshirt) Core API.
+* You are comfortable accessing the existing UAT SDK (Project Blue) Core API.
 * You are comfortable modifying the app.config to change which application the tests run against.
 * You are comfortable identifying the unique attribute values for the XPath constructors in the Core API and have completed the [XPath Guidelines]({{stache.config.blue_walkthroughs_201_xpaths}}) walkthrough.